How To Find The Magnitude Of Torque

 • The distance from the axis of rotation to the point where the force is applied (r): This distance is often called the lever arm or moment arm.

-• The angle between the force vector and the lever arm (θ): The angle plays a crucial role because only the component of the force perpendicular to the lever arm contributes to the torque.
+• The angle between the force vector and the lever arm (θ): The angle makes a real difference because only the component of the force perpendicular to the lever arm contributes to the torque.

 The Formula for the Magnitude of Torque